mjhosawa/git-commands-handbook/README.md

 | `git add -A ` | Add all changes, including untracked files |
 | `git add <file-name>` | Add a single file to the staging area |
 | `git add <path\to\dir>` | Add changes only in a specific directory |

+## Meaning of the terms used:

+- Staging area is like a preview of the changes you're about to save.
+It allows you to carefully select and review modifications before making them a permanent part of your project's history